compTAG/student-resources/how-tos/onboarding.md

     * All students in the CompTaG research group should complete: a Responsible Conduct of Research (RCR) module.
 Once complete, please ping Brittany on slack, and
-    * If you help with outreach events and/or use human-subject data (e.g., Twitter data, GPS trajectories, histology slides), you will additionally need to complete Human Subjects Research - Social and Behavioral Research.
+    * In order to help with outreach events and/or use human-subject data (e.g., Twitter data, GPS trajectories, histology slides), you will additionally need to complete Human Subjects Research - Social and Behavioral Research.
+      Although you may or may not use this data in your research, it's good to be prepared for it.
     * Upload your RCR certificate (other certificates do not need to be uploaded) to the [CompTaG SP Folder](https://montanaedu-my.sharepoint.com/:f:/g/personal/n12v755_msu_montana_edu/EtEoykDdH7hDowZn1dTmny4Bc8LEc3CxPbjQxa3z4i4qvg)
-    * Send Brittany a DM on Slack to confirm you have completed this.
+    * Send Brittany a DM on Slack to confirm you have completed this, and she will add you to the `CompTaG umbrella IRB', which once approved, means that you can use de-identified human subject data in your experimental investigations.
+Note that even if data is freely available online, it is required to work under an IRB if it involves human subjects in some way.

 4. Brief Intro to CompTaG: To get started working in CompTaG research, please complete the self-guided tutorial [Topology for Data